FPGAwars/apio/docs/cmd-apio-info.md

 The command `apio info platforms` lists the platform IDs supported by Apio and highlights your system's effective ID.

-> [Advanced] The automatic platform ID detection of Apio can be overridden by defining a different platform ID using the `APIO_PLATFORM` environment variable, though this is generally not recommended.
+> [ADVANCED] The automatic platform ID detection of Apio can be overridden by defining a different platform ID using the `APIO_PLATFORM` environment variable, though this is generally not recommended.

 <h3>Examples</h3>